 In the standard literature of the paraxial Newtonian optics, there exists a symplectic matrix which transforms the initial transverse positions and the angles of a ray to their final values.
 One studies the properties of an optical device (or an inhomogeneous medium) through the properties of this transformation matrix.
-In our formalism \citep{Uzun:2018}, we also obtained a symplectic matrix which transforms the initial screen--projected deviation vector and its derivatives to their final values.
-One can study the optical properties of a spacetime, in analogy with optical devices, via this symplectic transformation matrix.
+In our formalism \cite{Uzun:2018}, we also obtained a symplectic matrix which transforms the initial screen-projected deviation vector and its derivatives to their final values.
+One can study the optical properties of a spacetime in analogy with optical devices via this symplectic transformation matrix.

-In the current work, we extend this analogy to study the wave--like effects of a null bundle.
+In the current work, we extend this analogy to study the wave-like effects of a null bundle.
 For this, we assign a classical wave function to the thin null bundle.
-Note that in the geometric optics limit, a congruence of light rays is represented by a null dust \citep{Schneider:1992,Ellis:2012}, thus we can assume that the wave function represents non--interacting light--like particles.
-In our framework, we use the correspondence between the symplectic matrices and the metaplectic operators \citep{Moshinsky:1971, Wolf:1979, Littlejohn:1985}.
+Note that in the geometric optics limit, a congruence of light rays is represented by a null dust \cite{Schneider:1992,Ellis:2012}, thus we can assume that the wave function represents non-interacting light-like particles.
+In our framework, we use the correspondence between the symplectic matrices and the metaplectic operators \cite{Moshinsky:1971, Wolf:1979, Littlejohn:1985}.
 This means that for every symplectic null bundle transformation matrix, there exists an integral kernel that transforms the initial wave function to a final one.
-The resultant wave function obeys a Schr{\"o}dinger--like equation which is known as the \textit{paraxial wave equation} in the Newtonian optics community.

-We then obtain the Gaussian solutions of this equation.
+The resultant wave function obeys a Schr{\"o}dinger-like equation which is known as the \textit{paraxial wave equation} in the Newtonian optics.
+We obtain the Gaussian solutions of this equation.